 So where can I save money and why?
 Do I really need to splash out on new clothes every month or can I do without them or buy them second-hand?
 Can I take food with me to work or cook at home more, rather than eating out several times a week?
 Is it possible to get cheaper electricity or a better mobile phone deal?
 Can I cancel my gym membership because I prefer jogging in the park anyway?
 Do I really need to buy bottled water or can I just drink tap water instead?

 We all have different leeway when it comes to these kind of thoughts, but some of us can certainly find other ways to save money.
 Which ways these are, which ones hurt the least or how many are needed – this is something that everyone can and must decide for themselves.
 Once you have found a few things to cut down on, you continue to do without them – but it also feels good when you realise that you have been able to cut down on a few unnecessary expenses.
 And, of course, many decisions that result in spending less money on non-essentials are more sustainable by nature as well.
 So you can kill two birds with one stone.
 As a rule, there is no right and no wrong way to achieve your goal – there are just different paths, some of which are longer than others.
+Find more saving tipps here.

 Now that you’ve managed to save up a little nest egg, should you continue to save?
 Yes and no. The notion of getting rich by saving money is not a very realistic one.
 Unless you have enormous amounts of money at your disposal that you can squirrel away regularly – and even that is not to be recommended.
 This is because savings that go beyond readily accessible reserves should not be left for years on current accounts, instant access savings accounts or even in the “Pockets” in our Tomorrow app.
 Otherwise the money gets eroded away by inflation and low interest – which pretty much defeats the purpose.

 The inflation rate in 2019 was around 1.4 percent.
 Which means that, in five years’ time, 1,000 euros will only be worth around 933 euros.
 Not a very appealing prospect.
 Meaning that any savings in excess of the rainy-day fund should be invested.
 For example, in equity funds, bonds or ETFs.
 This is because they can multiply – through higher interest rates, but also through compound interest, for instance.
 Compound interest is particularly effective.
 And is possible on almost any budget.
-Read more about this on our blog soon.
+Read more about this here.